What to Expect

 Your guide will enhance your trip by pointing out those things you might have overlooked, naming the flowers you are admiring, talking about local cultural diversities, and spotting local wildlife along the way.

-When is the best time to walk in the Dolomites?
+When is the best time to walk the TMB?

 What do I have to carry?

-To prepare safely and effectively you will need to train specifically for this trek in the Dolomites for a period of at least five to six months.
+To prepare safely and effectively you will need to train specifically for this trek in the European Alps for a period of at least five to six months.
 We suggest that during your training you should undertake frequent training walks, which you will need to progressively increase in hiking time, distance, and elevation gain.
-During your walks, you need to familiarise yourself with walking with a day pack (weight of 5-7 kilos), your boots, and your walking poles.

 We will share a basic training regime as part of our welcome pack to help build your trekking-specific conditioning.